-The first stage of page building in comics is doing layouts.
-Under deadlines it’s often rushed, when you have a bit more time it’s an ideal way to plan out a comic.
+Under deadlines it’s often rushed, but if you have to go fast or you have a bit more time, it’s ALWAYS an ideal way to plan out a comic and have to make fewer revisions later.
 You’ll find printable templates for thumbnail sheets, to aid in the process here!

 You can watch me doing some of my own, in this clip here!